Complaints about pets

 What can you do?

-- If you're concerned about barking, roaming or other nuisance behaviour, first speak to the dog's owner as they may not realise that their pet is creating a nuisance.
+- If you're concerned about barking, first speak to the dog's owner as they may not realise that their pet is creating a nuisance.
 If there is no amicable solution, contact us.

 - If that doesn’t work, complete our noise diary log sheet for barking dogs for 10 days and send the completed form to email@example.com.
 If there is no amicable solution, contact us.